ayatokura/ai-openscale/cloud-known-wos-issues.md

       ```
       {: codeblock}

-    - Java code snippet provided for debiasing endpoint is invalid.
+    - Java code snippet that is provided for debiasing endpoint is invalid.
 Correct code snippet is provided here:

       *Debias endpoint*